Delivering stroke research in the UK

 The Stroke Specialty is one of 30 such communities and is made up of leading research-interested clinicians and practitioners at both national and local levels.
 Our job is to ensure that the stroke studies we support are delivered to time and target.
 We cover the entire stroke pathway, from the first few hours after stroke, until months and years later.
 Patients with stroke present to all healthcare settings and we can seamlessly access them all, from primary care to specialist hospitals.
 Research areas of focus in stroke have included hyperacute, recovery, rehabilitation and prevention.
 We are currently delivering trials testing novel clot retrieval devices, drugs for the treatment of stroke, stem cell therapies and robotics to help recovery after stroke.
 We can provide:

 Specialty group membership is made up of key opinion leaders across the UK with specific skills and expertise.
-In addition there are principal investigators working on National Institute for Health Research (NIHR) Portfolio Stroke Specialty studies at 236 sites, spread over 115 acute trusts.
+In addition there are principal investigators working on NIHR Portfolio Stroke Specialty studies at 236 sites, spread over 115 acute trusts.
 In particular we have 11 hyperacute stroke research centres with an increased support infrastructure to deliver complex interventions within the first nine hours of stroke onset.
 This includes drugs and device studies.

 Access to patients